muratgozel/locale-util/README.md

 Have a look at the tests, types and source for more info.

 ## Keeping Data Up To Date
 Data updates published regularly as minor releases so you only need to update the package as new version comes in.
 If you have a kind of manual setup, download the release you wish from https://github.com/unicode-org/cldr/releases and copy the `common` directory under `cldr-data-common`.
-Then run `npm run generate`, `compile`, `build` and `test` to parse the new data.
+Then run `npm run setup`, `compile`, `build` and `test` to parse the new data.

 ---